dnshi/www/README.md

 gulp
 ```

-Minified html and css are in the `dist` folder.
+Minified html and css files are under the `dist` folder.